-Global Investigations and White-Collar Crime; Corporate Governance, Compliance and Risk Management; International Arbitration; Public International Law.
+Global Investigations and White-Collar Crime; Corporate Governance and Compliance.
+International Arbitration; Public International Law

 Pam’s practice focuses on white-collar defence, international dispute resolution and global investigations (including advising on compliance and regulatory matters, risk management and anti-bribery and corruption); and international dispute resolution (primarily international arbitrations, investment treaty disputes, public international law and human rights).

 She has extensive experience of working for international corporations on multi-jurisdictional investigations; providing advice on issues arising under the Bribery Act, the Foreign Corrupt Practices Act, and the Proceeds of Crime Act; assisting with the design, review and implementation of bespoke anti-bribery compliance and training programs.
 Pam also advises companies on the implications of the Modern Slavery Act and human rights legislation.
 She delivers compliance workshops and training programs in all of these areas.

 Pam has advised a range of clients from private individuals to states across multiple jurisdictions and a number of industries on treaty interpretation, the protection of foreign investments and the application of public international law to national disputes.
 This has included representing clients involved in arbitrations conducted under the main institutions and governed by a variety of substantive and procedural legal systems.